To fully understand pipe class and piping specification you must know the basics of the piping.

 What is Pipe?

-The pipe is a straight pressure-tight cylindrical hollow, used in the piping system to transport liquid, gas, and sometimes solids.
+The pipe is a straight pressure-tight cylindrical hollow used in the piping system to transport liquid, gas, and sometimes solids.

 Classification of Pipes (Types of Pipe Used in Oil and Gas)

 Based on the way pipe manufacturing, Pipes are mainly classified into two categories seamless and welded.
 Welded pipes are further classified based on the method of welding.
-There are two ways to weld pipe 1st is with filler metal and 2nd is without filler metal.
+There are two ways to weld pipe 1st with filler metal and 2nd is without filler metal.

 Check the image below for easy understanding.